simoncen/simoncen/README.md

 ### Hello there, I am Simon!👋🏼

-I am a Computer Engineering undergrad @UofT with experience being a part-time assistant at Microsoft.
+I am a Computer Engineering undergrad @UofT with experience being a part-time assistant at Microsoft and a frontend marketing developer intern at Coinsquare.

 - 🌱 I’m currently learning Cloud Computing and AI.
 I am really fascinated about the changes these two tools can bring to us.